mbj/mapper/README.md

 Implementation
 --------------

-If you call #dump(object) on a root level mapper you'll end up in a so called Intermediate Format that carries all information an adapter needs to write data into the database.
-The intermediate Format should be the same for all adapters.
+When calling #dump(object) on a model mapper it should return a so called intermediate format that carries all information an adapter needs to write data into the database.
+The intermediate format should be the same for all adapters.

-The intermediate format has all information regarding hit collections, values for each collection and keys.
+The intermediate format has all information regarding collections, values for each collection and it marks the values that are keys.

-The mapper should not know if you are updating or inserting a record/object.
-It should populate the intermediate format and let the adapter can decide.
+The mapper should not know if it is mapping for an update or insert.

-The same intermediate format is used when loading objects from database, only the key information is missing.
-Basically you should be able to round-trip the intermediate format ending up in a business object with exactly the same attributes and behaviour but new identity (object id).
-The Unit of Work session would have to take care about eliminating such duplicates in the first step.
+The same intermediate format is used when loading objects from database, only the information about what values are keys is missing.

+Basically the mapper should be able to round-trip the intermediate format ending up in a business object with exactly the same attributes and behaviour but new identity (object id).
+The Unit of Work session identity map should have to take care about eliminating in memory duplicates.

 Dirty-Tracking
 --------------

 The intermediate format could be saved when the business object had been loaded.
-On updated the intermediate format could be compared with the saved one resulting in a clear update without any need to track state at the business object level.
-Yes this wastes space.
-But it is nice at an option.
+On update the intermediate format could be compared with the saved one resulting in a clear update set without any need to track state at the business object level.
+Yes, this wastes memory.

 Intermediate Format:
 --------------------